 Swedish start-up Verigraft received €2.2 Million from European Union, to further develop regenerative medicine technology tainted by research misconduct and patient abuse.
 The founder of this very company: Suchitra Sumitran-Holgersson.
 A clinical trial is scheduled based on debunked science of recellurising dead blood vessel grafts.

-We all have been there: you read a paper and wonder: how did this ever pass peer review?
-Who were these incompetent peer reviewers?
-The following email exchange gives some insights into the farcical quagmire which the traditional peer review process is.
-It took place between the Editor-in-Chief of an Elsevier subscription journal Diabetes Research and Clinical Practice and a professor of physics and astronomy, who was invited to peer review a clinical trial study on gestational diabetes, his expertise assumed from some obscure “keywords”.
-Apparently any academic can be spontaneously invited to act as Elsevier reviewers, actual expertise doesn’t matter.
+The following email exchange took place between the academic Editor-in-Chief of an Elsevier subscription journal and a professor of physics and astronomy, who was invited to peer review a clinical trial study on gestational diabetes, his expertise assumed from some obscure “keywords”.